 Zipping across Ohio and then through Columbus and Cincinnati, I am finally in Kentucky, passing my favorite exit sign for “Big Bone Lick State Park,” then negotiating the final leg of the trip down Interstate 71 into Louisville.

-I check into my hotel, for years the Candlewood Suites, already wishing it was morning and my alarm was ringing at 4:30, and I am leaping out of bed to prepare for my first exhilarating morning at Churchill Downs.
+I check into my hotel, for years the Candlewood Suites, which I fell in love with and was my home away from home, already wishing it was morning and my alarm was ringing at 4:30, and I am leaping out of bed to prepare for my first exhilarating morning at Churchill Downs.
 The alarm actually is of little use because I am up well before that, waiting for it to ring.
 The anticipation of seeing the Derby horses for the first time and the sights and sounds of the backstretch and seeing familiar faces makes me feel like a kid waking up on his first morning at Disney World.
 It’s hard to believe this is considered a job.

 Good, it’s not raining.
 Nothing worse than having it cold and raining on your first morning and having to negotiate the sea of mud by the horse paths that sucks you right down.
 The darkness is inviting.
 The world has yet to rise and only a few cars are scooting down the Waterston Expressway.
 The brisk chill in the air is invigorating and I dress accordingly, eagerly awaiting my first cup of coffee from the Kentucky Thoroughbred Breeders’ Association office or the media center.